Investors / Financial Information

 Financial Results

-Condensed Interim Financial Statements For the six months and full year ended 31 March 2025
+Condensed Interim Financial Statements For the six months ended 30 September 2025

-Condensed Interim Consolidated Income Statement And Statement Of Comprehensive Income For the six months and full year ended 31 March 2025
+Condensed Interim Consolidated Income Statement And Statement Of Comprehensive Income For the Financial Period ended 30 September 2025

 Condensed Interim Statements Of Financial Position